joaquinelio/litul-crud/README.md

 Second, I still see too many unresponsive buttons over there, when dev forgets the user while doing fancy server ops.
 Well, this should be responsive.
 Both, appeareance AND commands behaviour.
-**NO onclick listening nor bother in enabling-disabling-hidding elements**

 Clean, simple, reusable, leaving dev to just write cleaner:
   DB (insert, update...) and